Choosing the Right Roof for Your Home: J&L’s Best Roofing Materials Guide

 Your home is your biggest investment, and your roof is the cherry on top, so to speak.
 Similar to a home’s foundation, a tattered and decrepit roof is more than an aesthetic problem.
 It can cause water build-up and damage in the interior of your home, mold and mildew, and higher utility bills due to poor ventilation.

-In this blog, we made a guide to roofing materials to help you know when it’s time to purchase a new roof, what types of roofing materials to consider, and how to make the most of the investment for years to come.
+In the newest installment of our Best Materials Series, we’ve created a best roofing materials guide to help you know what types of roofing materials to consider when it’s time to install a new roof.
+That way you can get the most out of your investment for years to come.

 Keep an eye out for cracked, damaged, or buckling shingles.
 Shingles should lie flat against the roof, so anything that looks misshapen or out of place may be a sign of damage.